TalaoDAO/oidc4vc-server/docs/source/privacy.rst

 Two-factors authentification
 ----------------------------

-For security this web application uses a two-factors authentification protocol.
+If they do not have their smartphone one hand, user can acces their Identity with their username and paswword.
+In this case they have a limited access to their Identity but they can build their resume.
+For security we uses a two-factors authentification protocol for this type of authentication.

 `Wikipedia <https://en.wikipedia.org/wiki/Multi-factor_authentication>`_ : "Multi-factor authentication is an authentication method in which a computer user is granted access only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows), possession (something the user and only the user has), and inherence (something the user and only the user is).
 Two-factor authentication (also known as 2FA) is a type, or subset, of multi-factor authentication.
 It is a method of confirming users' claimed identities by using a combination of two different factors: 1) something they know, 2) something they have, or 3) something they are."